Sensitivity labels in Power BI

-Sensitivity labels and protection are not applied when data is exported to .csv or .pbix files, Analyze in Excel, or any other export path.
+Sensitivity labels and protection are not applied when data is exported to .csv, .pbix files, or any other export path.

 Applying a sensitivity label and protection to an exported file doesn't add content marking to the file.
 However, if the label is configured to apply content markings, the markings are automatically applied by the Azure Information Protection unified labeling client when the file is opened in Office desktop apps.
 The content markings are not automatically applied when you use built-in labeling for desktop, mobile, or web apps.
 See When Office apps apply content marking and encryption for more detail.

 Export fails if a label can't be applied when data is exported to a file.
 To check if export failed because the label couldn't be applied, click the report or dashboard name at the center of the title bar and see whether it says "Sensitivity label can't be loaded" in the info dropdown that opens.
 This can happen as the result of a temporary system issue, or if the applied label has been unpublished or deleted by the security admin.

 Sensitivity label inheritance in Analyze in Excel

 When you create a PivotTable in Excel with a live connection to a Power BI dataset (you can do this either from Power BI through Analyze In Excel or from Excel), the dataset's sensitivity label is inherited and applied to your Excel file, along with any associated protection.
 If the label on the dataset later changes to a more restrictive one, the label applied on the linked Excel file will automatically update upon data refresh.